-The CAT® G3520C engine generator sets each have a rated design capacity of:
+The CAT® G3520C engine generator set has a rated design capacity of:

-Engine Power: 2,233 brake horsepower (bhp)

-Electricity Generation: 1,600 kW
+- Engine Power: 2,233 brake horsepower (bhp) - Electricity Generation: 1,600 kW

-Each engine is equipped with an electronic air-to-fuel ratio (AFR) controller that blends the appropriate ratio of combustion air and treated LFG fuel.
+The engine is equipped with an electronic air-to-fuel ratio (AFR) controller that blends the appropriate ratio of combustion air and treated LFG fuel.

-The RICE are not equipped with add-on emission control devices.
+The RICE is not equipped with add-on emission control devices.
 The AFR controller maintains efficient fuel combustion, which minimizes air pollutant emissions.
-Exhaust gas is exhausted directly to atmosphere through noise mufflers and vertical exhaust stacks.
+Exhaust gas is exhausted directly to atmosphere through a noise muffler and vertical exhaust stack.